simonsobs/ocs/docs/developer/clients.rst

 the communication with the Lakeshore device, and "acq" begins data acquisition.

 To interact with a task we use the keywords "start", "wait", "status", "abort", and "stop".
-And since basic Clients run asynchronously we need to use the Python keyword "yield"::
+And since this program runs asynchronously we need to use the Python keyword "yield"::

     yield therm_ops['init'].start()